The Home Buyer's Guide to Mortgage Math

 15-year vs. 30-year terms

 Shorter terms mean higher monthly payments but dramatically less total interest.
+For a $400,000 loan at 6.5%:

-Term Estimated monthly payment Total interest paid
+Loan term Estimated monthly payment Total interest

 30 years $2,528 $510,080